ganrad/openai-api-router/README.md

    Review the OpenAI API response and log lines output by the gateway server in the respective terminal windows.

-**IMPORTANT**:
+> [!IMPORTANT]

-- For invoking the model deployment endpoints exposed by API Gateway from a ***LangChain*** LLM application (/framework), two environment variables must be set.
+> - For invoking the model deployment endpoints exposed by API Gateway from a ***LangChain*** LLM application (/framework), two environment variables must be set.
 See below.
-  - _AZURE_OPENAI_BASE_PATH_: Set the value of this variable to the API Gateway load balancer / router endpoint URI (/lb).
+>  - _AZURE_OPENAI_BASE_PATH_: Set the value of this variable to the API Gateway load balancer / router endpoint URI (/lb).
 This URI can also be specified as part of the OpenAI configuration object (in code).
-  - _AZURE_OPENAI_API_DEPLOYMENT_NAME_: Set the value of this variable to the *AI Application* name/ID configured in the API Gateway.
+>  - _AZURE_OPENAI_API_DEPLOYMENT_NAME_: Set the value of this variable to the *AI Application* name/ID configured in the API Gateway.
 This value can also be specified as part of the OpenAI configuration object (in code).

-  Refer to the sample script provided in `./samples/lang-chain` directory for details.
+>  Refer to the sample script provided in `./samples/lang-chain` directory for details.

-- For generating OpenAI API traffic and/or simulating API workload, one of the following methods can be used.
+> - For generating OpenAI API traffic and/or simulating API workload, one of the following methods can be used.
 See below.
-  - Update and use the provided shell script `./tests/test-oai-api-gateway.sh` with sample data.
+>  - Update and use the provided shell script `./tests/test-oai-api-gateway.sh` with sample data.
 For an AI Application, observe how the API Gateway intelligently distributes the OpenAI API requests among multiple configured backend endpoints.
-  - For simulating continuous API traffic and performing comprehensive load testing (capacity planning), use *Azure Load Testing* PaaS service.
+>  - For simulating continuous API traffic and performing comprehensive load testing (capacity planning), use *Azure Load Testing* PaaS service.

 ### B. Containerize the API Gateway and deploy it on the Virtual Machine